Rational homotopy theory of automorphisms of manifolds: On the structure of derivation Lie algebras

 as follows.
 For $\theta\in \Der\LL(V)$, we let $\chi_f(\theta)\in \Der \LL(W)$ be the unique derivation that satisfies

 for all $x\in W$.
 It is easy to check that $\chi_g \chi_f = \chi_{gf}$ when the composition $gf$ is defined.
-It is perhaps not evident from the definition that $\chi_f$ is a morphism of Lie algebras, but we will verify this below.
+It is perhaps not evident from the definition that $\chi_f$ is a morphism of Lie algebras, but this will be verified below.